Date of Publishing: February 11, 2020

 Keep in mind, all of these meal breaks are unpaid.

-On the topic of rest breaks, New York has no law in place requiring restaurant managers to offer rest breaks to their employees.
+Regarding rest breaks, New York has no law in place requiring restaurant managers to offer rest breaks to their employees.
 Still, to keep your staff productive and happy, you might want to offer them to your workers during lulls throughout the day.

 Paid Family Leave